EDRN/PublicPortal/DEV-README.rst

 By default, the buildout will use the last published releases of each of the EDRN portal's components.
-Typically, you'll need not the last published release, but the latest trunk in our Subversion repository.
+Typically, you'll need not the last published release, but the latest master from our Git repository.

 To check out a component, run::